 The most popular programming languages today are not surprisingly, the ones that are highly useful and relevant across platforms.
-And with programmers in great demand these days — it is estimated that by 2020, there will be a whopping 1.4 million computing jobs available — it is important to note that these are the coding languages that offer the greatest scope for growth.
+And with programmers in great demand these days, it is important to note that these are the coding languages that offer the greatest scope for growth.
 Knowing these powerful programming languages can open up a world of possibilities for you while ensuring brighter job prospects, higher pay and greater financial security.
 Even if you are not a coder, it can help you communicate better with the engineers on your team.

 Python is one of the most useful computer programming languages today.
 It pervades the entire spectrum from web apps to data analysis.
 With its simple and straightforward syntax, it is easy to learn and its large standard library means that early on in the course, students can work on projects that yield reliable, functional results.
 A lot of its popularity can also be traced to its being a free and open source, in addition to Google's investment in it over the past decades.
 Not surprisingly, it is said to be the most commonly taught programming language in US schools.
 Apps created with the Python framework include Google, YouTube, DropBox, Quora, Reddit, Pinterest and Instagram.

 Vishal Raina, founder and senior instructor at YoungWonks, explains why their curriculum chooses to focus on Python over other programming languages.
 "At YoungWonks, we believe that learning one language well is more important than learning many.
 Heavily used in the popular areas of Big Data Analytics, Web Programming, Internet of Things (IoT), Machine Learning and Artificial Intelligence (AI), Python has been consistently ranked #1 in recent years on the list of top programming languages to learn," he says.